However, achieving a healthy, balanced diet can be elusive for many of us.

 That’s why by the end of this article you’ll know what foods to put on your plate, and why, so that you can make the necessary changes to make you feel great.

-Our bodies require a combination of fats, protein and carbohydrates in order to function properly but it’s the specifics of these that makes all the difference, and we’ll go into each below.
+Our bodies require a combination of fats, Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… and carbohydrates in order to function properly but it’s the specifics of these that makes all the difference, and we’ll go into each below.

 Fats are often given a bad reputation but in fact some fats are actually ‘essential’ for health and wellbeing.